Will the European Union become the next superpower?

 integrationist agenda.
 Not every country in the EU adopted the common European currency Euro.
 This limits the ability of the EU to act in matters of foreign relations and defence.

-Brexit: The UK even earlier prefered to be out of the European Market, now She is planning to leave the EU (Brexit).
+Brexit: The UK, even earlier, prefered to be out of the European Market, now She left the EU (Brexit).

 Timeline of the European Union – Download the Infographic